Supporting World Development

 A basic commodity that Americans often take for granted is sadly lacking across wide portions of the world.

-According to the International Energy Agency, in 2021 the number of people without electricity access across the globe dropped to 770 million.
+According to the International Energy Agency, in 2022 the number of people without electricity access across the globe reached 760 million.
 However, progress remains uneven, with most of the people who have gained access since 2010 concentrated in Asia.
-Almost 1.2 billion people have gained access to electricity in developing Asia since 2000, nearly two-thirds of them in India.
+Almost 1 billion people have gained access to electricity in developing Asia since 2010, most of them in India.

 dnb_land_ocean_ice.2012.3600x1800